jgrss/geowombat/doc/source/object-detection.rst

 speed for accuracy.
 Default to ``n`` or ``s`` for prototyping, ``m``+ for production.

-For OBB weights, geowombat auto-detects orientation from the filename ending in ``-obb.pt`` — you don't need to pass ``oriented=True``
+For OBB weights, GeoWombat auto-detects orientation from the filename ending in ``-obb.pt`` — you don't need to pass ``oriented=True``
 explicitly: